 An organizations best asset, and competitive advantage, is its’ people.
 By investing in the resources to cross-train your current workforce, you're immersing your employees in opportunities that will offer them diverse experiences for learning and growth.
 And in turn, your business will flourish.

-Our Management Trainee Program at Purina is a perfect example of this.
-We hire talented graduating college seniors and recent graduates into a development program that exposes them to each of the critical functional areas within our factory environment: Accounting, Engineering, IS/IT, Production, Supply Chain, Operations, Human Resources and Quality Assurance.
-Each Trainee becomes well-versed within each of these areas prior to becoming the subject matter expert within their respective discipline.
+Our Management Development Associate roles at Purina are a perfect example of this.
+We hire talented graduating college seniors and recent graduates into a development program that exposes them to each of the critical functional areas within our factory environment: Manufacturing Excellence, Safety, Accounting, Engineering, IS/IT, Production, Supply Chain, Operations, Human Resources, and Quality Assurance.
+Each associate becomes well-versed within each of these areas prior to becoming the subject matter expert within their respective discipline.
 The program ultimately 'grooms' these individuals to be the next generation of leaders on the manufacturing side of our business.
-In fact, some of our current Manufacturing Executives came out of our Management Trainee program over 30 years ago.
+In fact, many of our current Manufacturing Executives came out of our Management Development program.